| |

 Instructions

-• In a stock pot over medium heat, add olive oil and sausage.
-Sauté until the sausage is browned.
+• In a large stock pot over medium heat, add the olive oil and sausage.
+Cook until the sausage is browned.

-• Add your onion and garlic.
-Sauté for 2-3 minutes.
+• Add the onion and garlic and sauté for 2 to 3 minutes.

-• Stir in your cream and allow to heat through.
-Serve and enjoy!
+• Stir in the heavy cream and let it heat through.

 Tried this recipe?Mention @TheSaltyCooker or tag #thesaltycooker!